 ( i ) This equation describes a travelling wave as the harmonic terms ωt and kx are in the combination of kx – ωt.

 ( ii ) This equation describes a stationary wave because the harmonic terms ωt and kx appear separately in the equation.
 In fact, this equation describes the superposition of two stationary waves.

 ( iii ) This equation describes a stationary wave because the harmonic terms ωt and kx appear separately.

 ( iv ) This equation does not contain any harmonic term.
-Thus, it is neither a traveling wave nor a stationary wave.
+Thus, it is neither a travelling wave nor a stationary wave.

 Q14.
 A string clamped at both its ends is stretched out, it is then made to vibrate in its fundamental mode at a frequency of 45 Hz.
 The linear mass density of the string is 4.0 × 10-2 kg/ m and its mass is 2 × 10 -2 kg.
 Calculate:

 ( i ) the velocity of a transverse wave on the string,

 ( ii ) the tension in the string.

 Mass of the string, m = 2 x 10-2 kg